 I picked up a flashlight and batteries at the dollar store for a whopping $2.
 If you have a flashlight you’re not using at home already, this isn’t a permanent modification, so you can use that, and just peel the vinyl back off when you’re done!
-You just need a scrap of vinyl (you can even use contact paper, as long as it’s not clear) and a way to punch or cut holes in it.
+You just need a scrap of non-permanent craft vinyl (you can even use contact paper, in any color, as long as it’s not clear) and a way to punch or cut holes in it.
 I used my Silhouette machine to size and cut it precisely, but you can easily cut a 2″ circle (the size of my dollar store flashlight) and use a star-shaped hole punch to make a starry night!

 - Any size flashlight (and don’t forget the batteries)